List of NRL Women's records: Attendance records

 The National Rugby League has published attendances for most but not all NRLW matches.

 NRLW matches have been scheduled and played in different game-day formats.
-Each format can be further categorised as to whether or not clubs had both their NRLW and NRL teams at the venue, and whether the NRLW teams were playing in a local venue or had travelled.
+Each format can be further categorised as to whether clubs had both their NRLW and NRL teams at the venue, and whether the NRLW teams were playing in a local venue or had travelled.